V3H: View Variation and View Heredity for Incomplete Multi-view Clustering: Proposed V H Approach

 where $\bm{F}^{(v)}\bm{F}^{(v)^T}$ is the linear kernel of $\bm{F}^{(v)}$ and $\bm{H}\bm{H}^T$ is the linear kernel of $\bm{H}$.
 Therefore, we rewrite Eq.~\eqref{Npujulei} as

 Combining Eq.~\eqref{zikongjian}, ~\eqref{Zfenjie}, and ~\eqref{Npujuleixin}, we can obtain

-where the constraint $\bm{N}^{(v)}\mathbf{1}=\mathbf{1}$ treats all samples equally, which can learn the unique information of the $v$-th view; the constraint $\bm{N}_{i,i}^{(v)}=0$ can ensure that each sample can only be represented as the combination of other samples, which removes this situation that a sample may be represented as a combination of itself~\cite{vidal2011subspace}.
+where the constraint $\bm{N}^{(v)}\mathbf{1}=\mathbf{1}$ treats all samples equally, which can learn the unique information of the $v$-th view; the constraint $\bm{N}_{i,i}^{(v)}=0$ can ensure that each sample can only be represented as the combination of other samples~\cite{vidal2011subspace}.